dividedbyzeroco/warp-server/readme.md

 }
 ```

-## Migrations API
+## Migration API

-Once the `migrations` feature has been activated, you may now access the operations provided by the Migrations API.
-Note that the `X-Warp-Master-Key` must be set for every request done on the Migrations API.
+Once the `migrations` feature has been activated, you may now access the operations provided by the Migration API.
+Note that the `X-Warp-Master-Key` must be set for every request done on the Migration API.
 It is advised to only keep the master key in secure environments.
 Never make this master key publicly accessible.

 ### Migration